-The 2015-16 school year was the third year of the 4-year phase-out plan of Global Career Development Facilitator (GCDF) positions.
-Over the 4-year period, Horry County Schools with state department approval of Education and Economic Development Act (EEDA) funding utilization will make a shift to replace all GCDF positions with certified guidance counselors who are also GCDF trained.
+The 2016-17 school year was the fourth year of the 4-year phase-out plan of Global Career Development Facilitator (GCDF) positions.
+Over the 4-year period, Horry County Schools with state department approval of Education and Economic Development Act (EEDA) funding utilization has made a shift to replace all GCDF positions with certified guidance counselors who are also GCDF trained.
 All GCDF staff were made aware of this shift as the 4-year phase-out program was initiated and encouraged to pursue guidance certification and to apply for guidance positions as they became available.
 Middle school and high school counselors were also given a two-year window of time to obtain the GCDF training for those who were not already trained.
-Any new hire guidance counselors are made aware that if they are not GCDF trained that they will be required to complete GCDF training within two years of being hired for a position.
+Any new hire guidance counselors are made aware that if they are not GCDF trained that they will be required to complete GCDF training within three years of being hired for a position.
+Completing this phase-out brings every school in the district to the state recommended counselor to student ratio, using certified counselors who have been GCDF trained.